yutec/FightBrand/README.md

 ### 3. Module `sim`

-The Julia code under this folder produces Monte Carlo simulation results.
-It takes as input the CSV files exported from the estimation step, which must be copied to subfolder `input/dat824/mxx` where tag xx is the model identifier.
+The Julia code in this folder produces Monte Carlo simulation results.
+It takes as input the CSV files exported from the `estim` module, which must be copied to subfolder `input/dat824/mxx` where tag xx is the model identifier.
+In the console, it can be done by entering:

+ - `cp estim/out/base/m0s0opt200/*.csv sim/input/dat824/m0/`
+ - `cp estim/out/base/m15s0opt200/*.csv sim/input/dat824/m15/`

 #### 1. mainMulti.jl
-It performs 200 Monte Carlo simulations for all 16 possible equilibria.
+This performs 200 Monte Carlo simulations.
 Each CPU executes single Monte Carlo cycle out of the total 200 simulations.
-For example, we run on 40 CPUs by entering:
+For example, we can run on 40 CPUs by entering:

-	julia -p 40 -O3 mainMulti.jl
+	julia -p 40 -O3 mainMulti.jl 2>&1 | tee -a err.txt

-Each instance does not need large memory (about 1GBs of memory would work).
-The output `sim824.jld` is exported, for example, to subfolder `output/dat824/m15/mc0/b1/`, where m15 is model ID for the RC logit demand specification, mc0 for the default wholesale marginal cost of MVNOs, b1 for the 1st 200 batch of the Monte Carlo (v1 for vertical integration model).
-For details, see "readData" function in `Helper.jl`.
+Each instance does not need large memory (about 1GBs of memory would suffice).
+All the scren outputs are stored in `err.txt` to store possible error messages as before.

+This exports the simulation results as JLD file `sim824.jld` in a directory path where its name is structured as `output/dat824/m15/mc0/b1/`, where m15 is model ID for the RC logit demand specification, mc0 for the default wholesale marginal cost of MVNOs, b1 for the 1st 200 batch of the Monte Carlo (v1 for vertical integration model).
+For details, see the arguments of "readData" function in `Helper.jl`.

 #### 2. mainMulti2.jl

-This file performs the same simulation analysis as `mainMulti.jl` only for different model ("model=0").
-It runs by command:
+This file performs the same simulation as `mainMulti.jl`, but only for a different model ("model=0").
+It can be run by entering command:

-	julia -p 40 -O3 mainMulti2.jl
+	julia -p 40 -O3 mainMulti2.jl 2>&1 | tee -a err2.txt

+The results are saved in the same JLD file `sim824.jld` in the directory named similarly as above.

 #### 3. main.jl

 This post-simulation code generates all the remaining tables for the counterfactual exercises in the manuscript.
-Most outputs are printed in the command-line console.
+Most outputs are printed in the console screen and are also saved in the log file `log.txt`.
 The large tables for diversion ratios and elasticities are exported as CSV files within the same subfolder as in the above (`mainMulti.jl`).
-It takes as input the file `sim824.jld` in the original path.
+It takes as input the file `sim824.jld` in the original path without need for copying.

 ```
 julia -O3 main.jl 2>&1 | tee -a log.txt
 ```

-As before, the tables displayed on the screen can be retrieved from file `log.txt`.
+After the execution is complete, the tables can be retrieved from file `log.txt`.

 ## Continuous-updating optimal IV